kstenerud/dogma/kbnf_v1.md

 nan(bit_count: unsigned, payload: ~signed): expression =
     """
-    Creates an expression that matches a big endian ieee754 binary NaN value with the given payload range. `payload` can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc). `bit_count` must be a valid size according to ieee754 binary.
+    Creates an expression that matches every big endian ieee754 binary NaN value with the given payload range.
+NaN payloads can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc). `bit_count` must be a valid size according to ieee754 binary.